Neighborhood Clean-up Program

 • Recyclables Drop Off – FREE, please divide recyclables by type to make tipping process easier.

-• Household Hazardous Waste Disposal – FREE, there will be a location to place these at the facility.
+• Household Hazardous Waste Disposal – FREE, there is a location to place these at the facility.

 Contact Information